makinacorpus/drupal-netsmtp/README.md

 methods, I am definitly too lazy to include the Auth_SASL PEAR package as well.

+Additionnaly, you can change the 'use_ssl' paramater to the 'tls' value instead, and hope for the best to happen, it should force the Net::SMTP library to do a TLS connection instead.

 ### Advanced SMTP configuration

 Additionnaly you can define a set of servers, for example if you need a